 How to Remove Malware

-1. Physically Disconnect Your System From Internet
+1. Physically Disconnect Your System From the Internet

-Sooner you disconnect your device from the internet is the better as it helps to put an end to your sensitive data from being transmitted to the cybercriminal via the internet.
+The Sooner you disconnect your device from the internet is the better as it helps to put an end to your sensitive data from being transmitted to the cybercriminal via the internet.
 Unplugging is one of the best ways to put an immediate end to an ongoing cyber attack!